tonib/kaichronicles/doc/README-mechanics.md

 is used to identify the place on the book where it was lost the inventory (they can be more than one).

-The optional property "objectsType" identifies the objects to lose / restore. "all" means all objects, meals and money will be lost. "weaponlike" means only weapons and weapon special items will be lost.
-The default value is "all"
+The optional property "objectsType" identifies the objects to lose / restore:
+* **all**: The backpack content, the backpack itself, special items, meals and money (This is the default value)
+* **weaponlike**: Weapons and weapon-like special items
+* **allobjects**: The backpack content, special items and meals

 ### choiceSelected
 ```xml